Álvaro de Zúñiga y Guzmán: Affiliation

-The Duchess Leonor Pimentel died in Béjar on March 31, 1486.
+The Duchess Leonor Pimentel died in Béjar on 31 March 1486.

 At the service of John II

 As a child, Álvaro de Zúñiga y Guzmán was the donzel of John II of Castille.
 In his youth, he collaborated with his father in the fight against Álvaro de Luna, Constable of Castile and Favourite of John, over whom he had great influence.
-On May 22, 1430, Álvaro is named king and appoints Álvaro alguacil mayor of Castile.
+On 22 May 1430 Álvaro was named king and appointed Álvaro alguacil mayor of Castile.

-On September 9, 1433, Álvaro and his father Pedro join the Velascos to fight for John II's effective freedom.
-In February 1437, Álvaro de Luna orders the arrest of the adelantado Pedro Manrique de Lara, who had held the second post in the royal council since 1430.
-Pedro Manrique de Lara was arrested on August 13, 1437, but escaped on the night of August 20-21, with the help of Álvaro de Zúñiga.
+On 9 September 1433 Álvaro and his father Pedro joined the Velascos to fight for John II's effective freedom.
+In February 1437 Álvaro de Luna ordered the arrest of the adelantado Pedro Manrique de Lara, who had held the second post in the royal council since 1430.
+Pedro Manrique de Lara was arrested on 13 August 1437, but escaped on the night of 20–21 August with the help of Álvaro de Zúñiga.

 The Favourite Álvaro de Luna ignited the rivalry of the House of Zúñiga with the Álvarez de Toledo by granting the county of Alba de Tormes to Hernán Álvarez de Toledo, which gave rise to an entrenched struggle for control of Salamanca.
 Some cities, such as Cáceres and Trujillo, opposed armed resistance to attempts to convert them from realengo (royal jurisdiction) to landlords.
 Trujillo was offered to Pedro de Zúñiga in exchange for Ledesma.
 With Béjar and Plasencia in their possession, from 1440 onwards, the House of Zúñiga directed its policy towards definitively controlling Extremadura.

 Álvaro, his father, Pedro Manrique, and the 2nd Admiral of Castile, Fadrique Enriquez, prepared the rebellion of the league of the nobility against the Favourite Álvaro de Luna.
-This league, composed of Pedro de Castilla, Bishop of Osma, Sancho de Rojas, bishop of Astorga, Luis de la Cerda, Count of Medellín, among others, committed themselves on June 19, 1439, to accept the mediation of the King of Navarre, John II, and the infante Henry, so that the disturbances in the kingdom would cease.
-On September 21, a confederation pact is signed by Pedro de Zúñiga, his son Álvaro, the Count of Haro, and his son Pedro Fernández de Velasco, to free King John II of Castile from the oppression he was in, promising him help until he saw the king free and the kingdom appeased.
-On December 1, 1450, Pedro de Zúñiga renounced the title of alcalde of Seville in favor of his son Álvaro.
+This league, composed of Pedro de Castilla, Bishop of Osma, Sancho de Rojas, bishop of Astorga, Luis de la Cerda, Count of Medellín, among others, committed themselves on 19 June 1439 to accept the mediation of the King of Navarre, John II, and the infante Henry, so that the disturbances in the kingdom would cease.
+On 21 September a confederation pact is signed by Pedro de Zúñiga, his son Álvaro, the Count of Haro, and his son Pedro Fernández de Velasco, to free King John II of Castile from the oppression he was in, promising him help until he saw the king free and the kingdom appeased.
+On 1 December 1450 Pedro de Zúñiga renounced the title of alcalde of Seville in favor of his son Álvaro.